PolarizedIons/polarizedions.github.io/README.md

 # About
-This is just the respoitory for my website, located here! [polarizedions.net](polarizedions.net)
+This is just the respoitory for my website, located here: [https://polarizedions.net](https://polarizedions.net)